Sell Inherited House Houston Tx - we buy inherited houses for cash

 Probate is the legal process used to distribute a deceased person's estate, including real estate.
 In Texas, this process ensures that property ownership is transferred to the rightful heirs or designated beneficiaries and that any outstanding debts and tax implications are handled according to state laws.
 The type of probate you’ll go through depends on factors like the value of the estate and whether there was a valid will.

-• Testate - there is a valid will, the court will appoint an executor, the process is typically smoother and does not require as much for the estate to be settled by the court.
+Testate (Will) - there is a valid will, the court will appoint an executor, the process is typically smoother and does not require as much for the estate to be settled by the court.

 Learn more about probate in the Texas Estates Code & the Harris County Clerk’s Office - Probate Court.